-- 5. In making my decision, I had regard to:

-- a. the terms of the request;

-- b. the content of the identified documents in issue;

-- c. relevant provisions in the FOI Act;

-- d. the Guidelines published by the Office of the Australian Information Commissioner under section 93A of the FOI Act (the Guidelines);

-- e. the Commonwealth Procurement Rules; and
+- 5. In making my decision, I had regard to: - a. the terms of the request; - b. the content of the identified documents in issue; - c. relevant provisions in the FOI Act; - d. the Guidelines published by the Office of the Australian Information Commissioner under section 93A of the FOI Act (the Guidelines); and - e. advice received from departmental officers and consultation with affected third party.

-- f. advice received from officers within the department from the Future Submarine Program Office [FSPO].